giuliocorradini/k8s/01_stateless_nginx/README.md

 `selector`: used to match the ReplicaSet against a set of labels

 `matchLabels` (labels): matches a list of key-value pairs.
-LAbels don't provide uniqueness and are used to organise Pods or other resources (names and UID provide uniquess instead).
+Labels don't provide uniqueness and are used to organise Pods or other resources (names and UID provide uniquess instead).

 after updating the replica instances to 4: